ssomero/node-react/README.md

     ```
 * Push your changes to "build branch", and travis will start the build process.
 ### Build process
-* Travis builds project according to `.travis.yml` file.
-There is specified which nodejs version should be used, what other services does it need (docker) and which branch it builds.
+* Travis builds project according to `.travis.yml`.
+There is specified which language should be used, what other services does it need (docker) and which branch it builds.
-* `script`-phase defines what should be done in travis.
+* `script`-step defines what should be done in travis.
 In this example project, it
     * runs ESLint for backend,
     * builds project with docker-compose
     * runs backend tests with docker-compose
     * prepares frontend bundle for heroku deployment.
 [Webpack](https://webpack.js.org/) is used for this.
+* `deploy`-step defines where the app should be deployed.
 If any of these steps results in an error, build fails and app will not be deployed.

 ## Preparation for Heroku deployment
 In order to get travis to deploy the app to heroku, do the following steps